-As a refugee, or an asylum-seeker applying for refugee status, you have the following duties:
+As an asylum-seeker applying for refugee status, you have the following duties:

 - Respect and abide by the laws of the country: It is your duty to respect and abide by the laws and regulations of Trinidad and Tobago and to contribute towards the maintenance of public order.